uelis/modular/README.md

         | Cons of 'a * box<list<'a>>
 ```

-The translation in steps 2 and 3 is implemented, as it is described in the paper.
-As described there, in step 2 there are many different ways of choosing
+The translation in steps 2 and 3 is implemented as it is described in the
+paper.
+As described there, in step 2 there are many different ways of solving
-the solution to type annotations.
-The implementation currently uses the simple solution using recursive types described in the paper.
-For example, the two
+the constraints on type annotations.
+The implementation currently uses the
+simple solution using recursive types described in the paper.
+For example, the
-constraints `C <= 'a` and `'b *'a <= 'a` would be solved by letting `'a` be the following type:
+two constraints `C <= 'a` and `'b *'a <= 'a` would be solved by letting `'a` be
+the following type:

 ```
   type cons<'b> =